Crookes tube: Invention

 Crookes tubes were unreliable and temperamental.
 Both the energy and the quantity of cathode rays produced depended on the pressure of residual gas in the tube.
 Over time the gas was absorbed by the walls of the tube, reducing the pressure.
 This reduced the amount of cathode rays produced and caused the voltage across the tube to increase, creating more energetic cathode rays.
 In Crookes X-ray tubes this phenomenon was called "hardening" because the higher voltage produced "harder", more penetrating X-rays; a tube with a higher vacuum was called a "hard" tube, while one with lower vacuum was a "soft" tube.
 Eventually the pressure got so low the tube stopped working entirely.
 To prevent this, in heavily used tubes such as X-ray tubes various "softener" devices were incorporated that released a small amount of gas, restoring the tube's function.

 The electronic vacuum tubes invented later around 1904 superseded the Crookes tube.
 These operate at a still lower pressure, around 10−9 atm (10−4 Pa), at which there are so few gas molecules that they do not conduct by ionization.
 Instead, they use a more reliable and controllable source of electrons, a heated filament or hot cathode which releases electrons by thermionic emission.
 The ionization method of creating cathode rays used in Crookes tubes is today only used in a few specialized gas discharge tubes such as thyratrons.

-The technology of manipulating electron beams pioneered in Crookes tubes was applied practically in the design of vacuum tubes, and particularly in the invention of the cathode ray tube by Ferdinand Braun in 1897 and is now used in sophisticated processes such as electron beam lithography.
+The technology of manipulating electron beams pioneered in Crookes tubes was applied practically in the design of vacuum tubes, and particularly in the invention of the cathode-ray tube by Ferdinand Braun in 1897 and is now used in sophisticated processes such as electron microscopes and electron beam lithography.